 Indeed, I confess, nothing seems more possible to me than that people some day will come to the definite opinion that there is no picture/representation in either the physiological or nervous systems which corresponds to a particular thought, a particular idea or memory.
 (Wittgenstein 1982, p.
 504, I have adjusted the translation slightly)

-True to his later growing disillusion with the universalist claims of such ‘scientism’ he declares that such searching for causes is of no interest to him (Wittgenstein 1982, p.
+True to his later growing disillusion with the universalist claims of such ‘scientism’, he declares that such searching for causes is of no interest to him (Wittgenstein 1982, p.
 434).
 For as he says himself in the Philosophical Investigations, by ‘giving all these examples I am not aiming at some kind of completeness, some classification of psychological concepts’ (Wittgenstein 2001, p.
 175).
 This I think is neatly summarised by John Heaton in his The Talking Cure (2013) where he stresses that what we learn from the later Wittgenstein, is that:

 Minds are secondary to language—we do not ‘have’ them in the same sense as we ‘have’ brains and livers.
 Who is this ‘we’ that possesses a mind?
 Is it another mind?
 (Heaton 2013, p. xii)

-‘Of course’, he continues, ‘therapists may be stimulated by famous therapists—Freud, Jung, Lacan, Beck etc.—but these should provoke [us] to thought, not to being a follower who identifies with their theories’ (Heaton 2013, p.
+‘Of course’, he continues, ‘therapists may be stimulated by famous therapists—Freud, Jung, Lacan, Beck, etc.—but these should provoke [us] to thought, not to being a follower who identifies with their theories’ (Heaton 2013, p.
 11).
-Therefore, as was developed by later theorists such as Lacan, the notion arises that ‘psychotherapy is a cure by means of language and other symbolic systems which act very differently from chemical cures or physical interventions.’
-(Heaton 2013, p. x) And this, I would agree, is the major insight from Wittgenstein’s ‘mystical’ use of language for psychotherapy—that therapy itself, in the words of the American transpersonal analyst, James Hillman, develops a ‘psychology that assumes a poetic basis of mind’, so that ‘any case history of that mind will have to be an imaginative expression of this poetic basis, an imaginative making, a poetic fiction disguised in the language of medical science’ (Hillman 1983, p.
+Therefore, as was developed by later theorists such as Lacan, the notion arises that ‘psychotherapy is a cure by means of language and other symbolic systems which act very differently from chemical cures or physical interventions’ (Heaton 2013, p. x).
+And this, I would agree, is the major insight from Wittgenstein’s ‘mystical’ use of language for psychotherapy—that therapy itself, in the words of the American transpersonal analyst, James Hillman, develops a ‘psychology that assumes a poetic basis of mind’, so that ‘any case history of that mind will have to be an imaginative expression of this poetic basis, an imaginative making, a poetic fiction disguised in the language of medical science’ (Hillman 1983, p.
 4).
 Or, to paraphrase Wittgenstein, therapy thus lies on the boundary of ‘saying and showing’—much as ‘the mystical’ had done in those final gnomic remarks of the Tractatus we referred to earlier.
 In similar fashion the therapist waits on the boundary of ‘saying and showing’ to put into speech that which the client stumbles to articulate.
-As Paul Ernst (1866–1933), Wittgenstein’s contemporary put it: ‘the problem that is unsolvable by means of the experience of reality is solved by an invented, rationalised story’ (Rothhaupt 1995).
+As Paul Ernst (1866–1933), Wittgenstein’s contemporary, put it: ‘the problem that is unsolvable by means of the experience of reality is solved by an invented, rationalised story’ (Rothhaupt 1995).
 So, I conclude this paper as I promised by proposing a ‘mystical therapy’ that puts these theoretical considerations into practice, a practice, I may say, that I have adopted myself in my clinical work over these past three decades in London.

 6. How the Mystical Therapist Goes About Their Work

-In a lecture on ethics given in 1929 Wittgenstein suggested that his tendency as a philosopher had been to ‘run against the boundaries of language’ (Wittgenstein 2023, p.
+In a lecture on ethics given in 1929, Wittgenstein suggested that his tendency as a philosopher had been to ‘run against the boundaries of language’ (Wittgenstein 2023, p.
 63).
 I can think of no better description of the work of the therapist—to run against the boundaries of language.
 All therapists must ask themselves at some point, ‘that tricky thing—language—what does it mean for us?’
 For therapy is, indeed, the ‘talking cure’ par excellence and, as Freud realised from the beginning of the practice, the work was effectively done on the boundaries of language—in Wittgenstein’s term, on the boundary between saying and showing, as he put it in the Tractatus:

 4.121 Propositions cannot represent logical form: it is mirrored in them.